 6. Provision 5GMS features: In this step, the 5GMS Application Provider may create different configurations such as Content Hosting, Reporting, Edge Processing, etc.

-During the UE Edge Computing Discovery phase, the UE discovers an EAS instance offering 5GMS AS functionality.
+The 5GMS-Aware Application intiates a new media streaming session:

 7. Application Initialization: The user launches the 5GMS-Aware Application.
 The application performs any required initialization steps.

+8. Start session: The 5GMS-Aware Application invokes the Media Streamer with appropriate streaming access parameters.

+9. Session starting event: The application informs the Media Session Handler about the start of a new 5GMS session.

+10. Retrieve Service Access Information: The Media Session Handler retrieves Service Access Information from the 5GMS AF appropriate to the 5GMS session.

+11. Determine eligibility for requesting edge resources: Using information from the Service Access Information, the Media Session Handler determines whether the media streaming session is eligible for requesting edge resources.

+If the eligibility criteria are met in the previous step, the UE discovers an EAS instance offering 5GMS AS functionality in the Client-based Edge Computing Discovery phase:

-8. Locate EAS/5GMS AS: The Application Client requests the location of one or more suitable EAS instances offering the “5GMS AS” capability that are able to serve the application.
+12. Locate candidate"5GMS AS" EAS instances: The Media Session Handler (potentially triggered by a request from the 5GMS-Aware Application) asks its embedded EEC to discover the location of one or more suitable EAS instances offering the "5GMS AS" capability that are able to serve the application.

-9. Locate local EES: The EEC queries the ECS for a suitable EES.
+13. Locate local EES: The EEC queries the ECS for a suitable EES.